Skeleton Technologies: Applications

-Transportation

 In addition to cars, Skeleton Technologies provides supercapacitor-based solutions for rail and trams, trucks, bus, and heavy equipment.

 Skeleton Technologies and Class8 Energy, a Canadian equipment distributor, have signed an €11.6 million contract to supply supercapacitor modules to the North American trucking and retail industries.
 The modules will reduce cold-cranking time by a factor of 2 and offer higher cranking power than a battery, without toxic materials.

 The company is a supplier for several tram producers in major European cities.
 Skeleton has a contract with Škoda Electric, a branch of the auto company which produces electric motors for rail applications, to provide supercapacitors for Mannheim's tram system.
 They also have a large-scale contract with Medcom, an electric traction producer, to provide supercapacitors for the Warsaw tram network.
 For Škoda and Medcom, the SkelMod 51V module has enabled energy savings of up to 30% with onboard kinetic energy recovery, an application where braking energy is harnessed by the supercapacitor module bank and used for acceleration.

 Polish electrical switchgear manufacturer ZPUE and Skeleton Technologies have signed a letter of intent, stating that Skeleton will provide supercapacitors for rail wayside storage at 200 MW per year from 2023 to 2025.
 These storage systems, located inside the station rather than in the train itself, capture energy released as the train brakes and use it to power acceleration.
 Skeleton will also supply 160 MW of storage for grid stability applications between 2023 and 2025.
 The cooperation represents more than 30 million euros of commercial value.
 As with tram applications, Skeleton's technologies have been shown to improve train efficiency by increasing energy savings to reduce costs and emissions.
 The implementation of supercapacitor technology provides effective voltage stabilization for rail systems, improves propulsion performance for light rail vehicles, and advances locomotive engine starting technologies.